Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 implemented to align with these tenets and, consequently, what benefits are realized.

-- Focus on E2E application architecture and solutions (as opposed to individual products)
+- Demonstrates end-to-end (E2E) application architecture and solutions, composed of several products (instead of individual or small combinations of products)

-- Include outcome-driven recommendations and narrative, principles and benefits (e.g., the why) before what and how including ROI benefits of increased confidence, improved productivity, optimized cost, etc.
+- Includes outcome-oriented recommendations, principles, and benefits (e.g., the why) including ROI benefits of increased confidence, improved productivity, optimized cost, etc. before deliving into what and how

-- Include a customer journey with a starting point and destination (and intermediate phases, as appropriate), as opposed to the common snapshot destination approach
+- Demonstrates a stage in a modernization journey with a starting point and destination, as opposed to the common snapshot, final destination approach.
+Subsequent intermediate phases will accompany this guidance in the future.

 ## Reliability